Skip to main content

 What can be done?

 First, we recommend that the government must synchronize ISED's clean-tech initiatives with the Canada water agency's watershed protection efforts.
 Currently, the agency lacks the necessary mandate and resources, which fall under ISED's remit through programs like IRAP, the clean growth hub, SDTC and SIF.
 It's crucial to align the CWA's science and data strategy on fresh water with ISED's tech programs.
-It would help if and issued that direction to their officials.
+It would help if Minister Champagne and Minister Guilbeault issued that direction to their officials.

 Part of this challenge is that ISED's clean-tech programs don't specifically focus on water tech, and they should, especially considering Canada's growing water scarcity and related environmental challenges.